Young Woman Gets Angry At Her BF For Moving In His Unemployed Mother, Her BF, And Two Dogs Into Their Tinny Cottage

 The house is an old cottage that doesn't have enough room or amenities for so many people and animals.

 Research indicates that living with extended family can lead to heightened stress levels and interpersonal conflict, particularly in cramped living conditions.
-A study published in the Journal of Family Psychology suggests that cohabitation with in-laws or other relatives can intensify feelings of anxiety and frustration due to the loss of personal space and privacy.
 This loss is particularly acute in small living environments, like the 'tinny cottage' mentioned in the article, where boundaries can become blurred, leading to potential resentment and conflict between partners.

 Furthermore, the psychological principle of territoriality provides insight into why shared living spaces might amplify these tensions.
 Territoriality refers to the emotional attachment and sense of ownership individuals feel toward their personal space, and violations of this space can trigger defensive responses.